How Do I Apply to the Clinical Research MS Program?

 Evaluation of Applications

-Admission is based on evaluation by the Graduate Application Review Committee of the Department of Public Health Sciences of the undergraduate transcript, written responses, and two letters of recommendation.
+Admission is based on evaluation by the Graduate Application Review Committee of the Department of Public Health Sciences of the undergraduate transcript, written responses and two letters of recommendation.
 Research experience of the applicant is also a significant component of the evaluation process.
-Three years of professional work experience are strongly recommended for all applicants.
-Qualified applicants may be invited to visit the department for an interview prior to acceptance decisions.